Sudan entry requirements for Mongolia passport holders

 Frequently asked questions

-No. Sudan does not offer visa on arrival for Mongolian citizens.
+No. Mongolian citizens are not eligible for a visa on arrival.
 You must obtain a visa from a Sudanese embassy or consulate before you travel.

-No. The visa is not extendable.
+No, the visa for Mongolian citizens is not extendable.
 You must leave Sudan before your visa expires.
 Overstaying can result in fines or deportation.

 Official sources